Learn in the Field

 Field Learning: Planting Trees/Elderberries/Blueberries, Permanent Ag

-For this field learning session, attendees will take a walk out to the fields to look at some of the perennial crops Gary has added to his farm over the last couple of years, and learn more about when, where and why he planted them, and how they fit into his overall farm management and soil health plan.
-The Savanna Institute will also lead this session to share about the perennial cropping movement and teach attendees why more farmers are adding perennial crops to their farms and what benefits they bring.
+For this field learning session, attendees will take a walk out to the fields to look at some of the perennial crops Gary has added to his farm over the last couple of years and learn more about when, where and why he planted them, and how they fit into his overall farm management and soil health plan.

 12:15 P.M.